 So how do you avoid succumbing to Senioritis?
 Keep these things in mind during the last few weeks of your high school career!

 If you just keep the frame of mind that the whole of your high school career is like an audition for college, it’s much easier to take the second semester seriously.
 As exciting as earning that acceptance letter is, as soon as you do your happy dance, stow it away somewhere out of sight and pretend your acceptance is still up in the air–because it sort of is.
 Keep those grades up and GPA in good shape, you’ll thank yourself on the first day of college.

 A good GPA leads to good scholarships and grants

 Many scholarship and grant opportunities–as well as other forms of financial aid–often have requirements that include a certain minimum GPA level.
-The higher your GPA is, the more scholarships and grants you could qualify for.
+The higher your GPA is and better your grades are, the more scholarships and grants you could qualify for.
 And additional financial aid never ever hurts.

 A lot of time is spent on completing applications, writing essays, going on college visits, researching anything from degree programs to parking places on campus–luckily most of that should be done now that you’ve been accepted.
 This leaves you with some freed up time.
 While there should still be focus on academics–we hope we’ve hammered that in by this point–that extra time can be spent on doing fun (but still engaging) things.

 Have a hobby you wanted to start or hone, but not the time to do it?
 Now’s your chance to fit in some practice time.
 Interested in joining a club or organization?
 Second semester is a great time for that.
 You never know what will make for a good story or skill in the future.